bleach31/PianoPracticeDaily/docs/index.rst

     :id: REQ005

     The system shall remove silent periods longer than a specified threshold from the recording.
+    Silent periods are defined as described in :id:`REQ010`.

 .. req:: Log Practice Time
     :id: REQ006